mangushev/inventory_management/README.md

 https://arxiv.org/abs/2006.04037

-There are variety of papers on reinforcement learning and university cources
+There are variety of papers on reinforcement learning:

 - A2C algorithm
 - PPO algorithm

-- Stanford RL cources on youtube
-- University of berkeley on youtube

-Data: I used the same data as in the papers.

 Description: